cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("predmixcor")` provides functions to predict the binary response based on high dimensional binary features modeled with Bayesian mixture models.
+-   `r pkg("REBayes")` is a package for empirical Bayes estimation using Kiefer-Wolfowitz maximum likelihood estimation.

 #### Network models/Matrix-variate distribution
 - `r pkg("BayesianNetwork")` provides a 'Shiny' web application for creating interactive Bayesian Network models, learning the structure and parameters of Bayesian networks, and utilities for classic network analysis.